From speed to scale: The next decade of power

 “The growth in power demand has catalyzed a 12x surge in PPAs since 2016, tilting decisively toward clean energy suppliers.”

-In sum, both corporate-driven demand for scaled power and decarbonization, as well as government-driven demand for energy independence, are significant and persistent.
+In sum, both corporate-driven demand for scaled power and decarbonization, as well as government-driven demand for energy independence, continue to be significant and persistent.
 As long as there is a supply and demand imbalance, buyers will be willing to pay a premium for dispatchable baseload power.
 These dynamics create opportunity for large clean energy developers and operators with access to capital, understanding of the market, and strong corporate partnerships to develop assets for value.

 This past decade proved that policy can catalyze markets, but technology and capital ultimately sustain them.
-It is clear that the most successful operators are not those who chase subsidies, but those who are disciplined and build diversified portfolios, balancing exposure across geographies, technologies and counterparties to capture enduring value.
+It is clear that the most successful operators are not those who chase subsidies, but those who are disciplined and build diversified portfolios, balancing exposure across geographies, technologies, and counterparties to capture enduring value.

 “Any-and-All” Energy to Power the Next Decade: 2026-2035